 Swap to Social care or Therapy or go back to all job sectors

-Ambulance care assistants take patients to and from hospital for appointments.
+Ambulance care assistants take patients to and from hospitals and medical centres for appointments and treatment.

 You could work: evenings / weekends / bank holidays; on shifts